I have a confession to make. I hate writing newsletters.

 The story was heartbreaking and infuriating for so many reasons.
 I had no control over what happened, but with my Reiki and shamanic background, there were steps I could take to calm myself while also offering support for the lions.

 First, I did personal clearing work around my anger and grief.
 Being out of balance is detrimental to healing work for others.
 That step came from Bones, Stones, Feathers and Fur, but I could have used some Reiki energy healing (Level 1) instead.

 Next, I asked if it was appropriate to offer a Reiki Bridge of Light for the lions who had crossed over, or who might be preparing to do so.
 I received a yes.
 That step is from Reiki Level 2.

 Finally, I sent Reiki to the situation for the highest and best good.
-NOT directly to the surviving lions, but to the situation they are now in.
+NOT directly to the surviving lions, but to the situation they now face.
 That step is also from Reiki Level 2.

 When I was done, instead of feeling upset and helpless (which is where I started), I felt that I had done something positive to honor the Lions who had passed and those who had survived.
 And I now trusted that a contribution had been made toward a better future for all.

 So, hopefully, you are all still with me (long newsletter, I know).
 Telling stories is the only way I know for sharing insights into how taking one of these two classes can bring benefit into your life while helping create a brighter future.

 Bones, Stones, Feathers and Fur is a shamanic approach to a deeper connection with the Earth and All Our Relations.
 Healing self by growing your inner garden, becoming an individual Buddha that Thich Nhat Hahn speaks about.